Requesting information from the government (WOO request)

 Filing a WOO request

 Do you want to request information on the government’s actions?
-And is this information not immediately public?
-You can file a WOO request with the government organisation you want the information from.
+And is this information not directly public?
+You can file a WOO request with the government organisation you want the information from (in Dutch).
 You can submit a request to for instance:

-In your WOO request you explain as precisely as possible which information you want.
+In your WOO request you explain as precisely as possible what you want information about.
 The government (organisation) then has 4 weeks to process your request.
 If you request a lot of information or complex information, the government can take at most 2 more weeks to respond to your WOO request.

 Costs of a WOO request

 A WOO request is free.
-Some organisations may ask you to pay for copies.
+Some organisations may ask you to pay for copies, extracts, or summaries

 Reusing public sector information (open data)